 Create a list of 5 words that will be new to your class and have a timed challenge for groups to look up the meanings .
 Ask them to use their new word in a sentence and to try and use it again in the next few days.

 Have a good old-fashioned spelling bee!
 Prepare a list of interesting or challenging words.
-Explain how a spelling bee works, and divide students into groups so they can play as a team.
-In turn, each team gets to try spelling the word read out.
-After each incorrect attempt, ask the other groups to try.
-Once the correct spelling is revealed, provide each group with a dictionary and have them race to find the definition and use the word in a sentence!
+Explain how a spelling bee works and divide students into two groups according to where they are located in the classroom so they can play as a team.
+Each team gets to take turns having someone try spelling the word read out.
+After each incorrect attempt, ask the other team to try.
+Once the correct spelling is revealed, provide students with a dictionary and have them race to find the definition and use the word in a sentence!